 The NanoJapan program is highly competitive and selects undergraduates from universities across the US to participate in this international research experience.
 All eligible students with a strong interest in the field of physics-related nanotechnology research and desire to study in Japan are encouraged to apply.
 Women, underrepresented groups, and students from schools with limited research opportunities are particularly encouraged to apply.
 Community college students who plan to matriculate to a four-year university and major in physics or engineering are also strongly encouraged to apply.
-In 2013, we received 73 applications for the 12 positions available.
+In 2014, we received 149 applications for the 12 positions available; an 8% selection rate.

 Yes!
 Community college students, especially students planning on transferring to a four-year university, are encouraged to apply for the NanoJapan program.
 If you plan on transferring to a four-year school or have already been accepted into a four-year school via an articulation agreement be sure to make note of this in your essays.